-Founded in 2016, the Company works in Kazakhstan under "Solva" and "Moneyman" trademarks which belong to the Issuer.
-The Company's core business is provision of microloans to individuals (Moneyman brand, via moneyman.kz website) for the amounts of up to 130,000 KZT, for a period between 1 month and 1 year and loans to individuals, small and medium-scale business entities (Solva brand, via solva.kz website) for the amounts of 200,000 - 2,000,000 KZT, for a period between 6 months and 3 years, at the fee rates not exceeding the limit rates permitted by the National Bank of the Republic of Kazakhstan.
+Founded in 2016, the Company works in Kazakhstan under the "Solva" trademark.
+The Company's core business is provision of loans to individuals, small and medium-scale business entities for the amounts between KZT200,000 and KZT4,000,000, for a period between 6 months and 3 years, at the fee rates not exceeding the limit rates permitted by the National Bank of the Republic of Kazakhstan.
 The effective interest rate for customers loans is about 30%.
 The microloans and SME loans are issued based on credit scoring, without a pledge and security.
 The Company's products are characterized by high availability in the regions, as well as the speed of approval and issue.
 Though the Company is the first digital microfinance business in Kazakhstan working online, it also successfully distributes credit products via networks of third-party offline agents and shops.

+2018 2019 9M2020

+Solva

-2017 2018 2019 1H2020 Solva Number of loans issued 3,237 22,467 46,513 26,729 Total amount of loans issued (mln KZT) 790 8,420 24,408 16,673 Moneyman Number of loans issued 212,081 240,685 225,461 115,732 Total amount of loans issued (mln KZT) 12,242 14,246 14,382 6,112
+Number of loans issued 22,467 46,513 43,721

+Total amount of loans issued (mln KZT) 8,420 24,408 25,421

 In 2019, the Company expanded its business by launching the new product - loans for the small and medium-scale businesses (SME).
-After a thorough market research it was discovered that many entrepreneurs are in need of financing and are underbanked.
+After a thorough market research, it was discovered that many entrepreneurs are in need of financing and are underbanked.
 High street banks often do not consider SMEs as an attractive segment for lending services.
 The Company's new product is aimed at boosting the development of small and medium-scale businesses in the country, with financing terms that are simple and understandable for every entrepreneur: (1) fast and easy - minimum documents required, substantially less paperwork; (2) no pledge - it is not required to pledge property or to attract sureties; (3) convenient - no need to visit office, as all the process could be completed online; (4) for any purposes - business development, replenishment of working assets or cash deficiency.
-In 2020, the Company plans to increase the maximum loan value for SMEs to 4 mln KZT and then potentially to 10 mln KZT.
-Currently, the maximum loan value is 2.1 mln KZT.
+In 2020, the Company increased the maximum loan value for SMEs to KZT10 mln and maximum loan term to 3 years.
+Currently, the maximum loan value is KZT10 mln.
+As at 30.09.2020, loans to individuals for up to 3 years amounted to 81% of all loans outstanding, loans to SME amounted to 12% and PDL loans amounted to 7% of all loans outstanding.

-To avoid risks, besides classic instruments, the financial organisation actively uses all possible parameters to analyze a borrower: fraud-scoring, behavioral biometrics, "digital footprint" in the Internet.
-At the end of 2019, over 1000 entrepreneurs became the Company's customers.
-SME loans became the Company's premium product and the most attractive for investing due to its low NPL ratio (as of 30 June 2020, the 90+ NPL ratio was 8.3% for SME loans and 11.0% for the whole portfolio) combined with high loan value.
+To avoid risks, besides classic instruments, the Company actively uses all possible parameters to analyze a borrower: fraud-scoring, behavioral biometrics, "digital footprint" in the Internet.
+As of 30 September 2020, over 5,300 entrepreneurs became the Company's customers.
+SME loans became the Company's premium product and the most attractive for investing due to its low NPL ratio (as of 30 September 2020, the 90+ NPL ratio was slightly above 0 % for SME loans and 10.26% for the whole portfolio) combined with high loan value.